octo-technology/OpenTezos/docs/ligo/examples.md

 > **Tezos baking** is the process of signing and appending a block of transactions to the Tezos blockchain.

-Now, run the command below and see your indice contract on the list!
+Now, run the command below and see your indice contract on the list.

 ```shell
 tezos-client list known contracts